jmedialayer/jmedialayer-psvita-java/README.md

 In PSVita/C++ it uses ARC instead of GC, so the performance is constant and doesn't have any delays.
 It works thanks to [JTransc](https://github.com/jtransc/jtransc) + the great new C++ target in 0.4.0 done by [dsp-omen](https://github.com/dsp-omen).
-For drawing without dependencies on psvita, it uses xerpi's [draw.c](https://github.com/xerpi/libftpvita/blob/master/sample/draw.c) from a sample in libftpvita.
+For drawing without dependencies on psvita, it uses xerpi's [draw.c](https://github.com/xerpi/libftpvita/blob/master/sample/draw.c) from a sample in libftpvita, but you can hook any C library/code easily in order to for example run libvita2d or raw gxm calls.

 ![0.jpg](0.jpg)